DevMountain/react-5-mini/README.md

 ### Step 1
 **Summary**
 Right now nothing works!
 That's because Redux will be handling all of our state management and we haven't wired it up yet.
-To get started we'll need to install some new dependencies, create a reducer, and create a Redux store.
+To get started, we'll need to install some new dependencies, create a reducer, and create a Redux store.

 **Instructions**